 In a family company, the owner is usually not far off and has a face.
 This is also the case at Berner.
 “Only yesterday I thought at the board meeting how people often have a false idea of how family-run companies are all about sitting around in leather chairs, drinking coffee, and chatting.
 But we operate on the same market as any listed company.
 To our advantage, our work is more long-term than in the case of companies that think in quarters, but it’s not like we would be thinking 25 years ahead anymore.
 The strategy is usually examined with a three-year scope.”

 Antti Korpiniemi is EMBA 1999 alumnus.
 This story is part of Aalto EMBA 30 years series.
+Other stories can be found from below.
 Read more about Aalto Executive MBA.